Juno Awards: Award categories

 Other awards are given for performance and production in specific genres and for other contributions such as artwork and video.
 Special awards are also given for longer-lasting contributions to the music industry.
 Award names have changed through the years, most notably the switch in 2003 from the phrase "Best..." to " ... of the year".

+Since 2015, Breakthrough Artist of the Year, Album of the Year, and Fan Choice Award are the only categories that are presented at every broadcast.
+The awards for Breakthrough Artist of the Year and Breakthrough Group of the Year are customarily presented by the Minister of Canadian Heritage.